thebkv/bkv/ruth01.md

 → DEPARTURE
 → LOSS
 → HEARING
-→ ARISING
 → RETURN
-→ SEPARATION
+→ RELEASE
 → CLEAVING
-→ NEW ALLEGIANCE
+→ NEW BELONGING
 → HOMECOMING
 → BITTERNESS
-→ DECLARED EMPTINESS
+→ EMPTINESS
 → BEGINNING OF HARVEST**

-Naomi sees emptiness.
+Naomi has not yet been restored.

-Ruth has chosen belonging.
+Ruth has not yet found Boaz.

-Bethlehem is producing bread again.

-And the fields are ready.

-The chapter ends before either woman knows the name **Boaz**.

-But the reader is already standing at the edge of his field.
+No one has spoken of redemption.

+But the direction has changed.

+They are back in Bethlehem.

+The famine is over.

+And harvest is beginning.

 09/13/2026
 © 2026 Luke Stewart | The Bible Key